Histological Technician Program - Prospective Students

 To complete the Online Histological Technician Certificate program within one year as a part-time student, entering students typically have earned a A.S. degree in a health science program, or a related field.
 Their previous coursework should include completion (C or better) of the following courses or their equivalents:

+Transfer credits will only be evaluated and potentially accepted once the student is admitted to the program.
 Students who lack some or all of the background described can still complete the program as a full-time student or, depending on the missing coursework, may require an extended time of study.

 In order to be eligible for NYS Licensure as a Histological Technician, the student must have earned or are in the process of earning an associate’s degree with the proper distribution and number of science courses required to meet NYS licensure requirements.

 Personal characteristics that predict success in this program are the ability to research and solve problems, an interest in science and medicine, curiosity, reliability, and a desire to be involved in a truly rewarding profession.

 At this time, the preclinical and clinical rotations can only be completed at an accredited hospital found in New York State.
 Due to accreditation requirements, these rotations must be completed during first shift, Monday-Friday, not on evenings or weekends.

 Clinical Laboratory Technician and Histological Technician